 If you've never had to look for accomodation before, we understand how daunting it can be.
 We've prepared this list of hints and tips for you to consider:

-Read your contract or lease through thoroughly.
-The Students' Association can help you do this, but you are recommended to have a legal professional look over the documentation.
+- Read your contract or lease through thoroughly.
+Your Union at UWS can help you do this, but you are recommended to have a legal professional look over the documentation.

 It may also be worth looking out for postcards in newsagents & shop windows and searching through www.gumtree.co.uk - do beware when searching through these means, if they comply with legal regulations then they should be okay to live in.